axelcarapinha/CmyMessage/README.md

 # CmyMessage
-C chat application done for learning purposes.
+C chat application done for learning purposes, in order to _complement_ the Computer Networks college class.

 <!-- TABLE OF CONTENTS -->
 <details>